-Malarial Parasite Identification
+Malarial Parasite Identification test

 Symptoms are: flu-like illness with fevers, chills, sweats, headaches, aches and malaise.
 Some people develop gastrointestinal symptoms of nausea, vomiting and diarrhea.
 Anemia and jaundice can occur.

 Anti-malarial medication is taken to prevent infection (prophylaxis); not everyone traveling to endemic areas will require it.
 Use of the medication carries risk of side-effects so drugs, such as chloroquine, can be used after consideration of risk.
 Factors that must be considered include specific areas of travel, season of travel, type and length of travel, and each person's medical history.
 The type of medication recommended will depend on patterns of drug resistance and the individual's history.
 Plasmodium falciparum is becoming increasingly resistant to the most commonly prescribed anti-malarial medications such as chloroquine, so those traveling to areas where this type of malaria is common may be prescribed other anti-malarials, including mefloquine, atovaquone/Proguanil, and doxycycline.

 It is very important that the malarial prophylaxis be used as directed, including continuing the entire course for the prescribed amount of time, even after returning home from a trip, when exposure to malaria is no longer a risk.

 Early diagnosis and treatment is critical as malaria can be life-threatening.
 Travelers who develop symptoms of malaria during or after travel should seek medical attention as soon as possible.
 Because of the delayed nature of the signs and symptoms of malaria, healthcare providers need to take a thorough travel history of their patients.